 The Rutgers Center for Philosophy of Religion hosts several events throughout the year.
-The following are upcoming events:
+The following are recent events:

 - A FORTUNATE UNIVERSE — AN INTRODUCTION TO FINE-TUNING ARGUMENTS: A TALK BY LUKE BARNES

 February 20, 2017 at 7pm

 Hageman Hall, 35 Seminary Place (New Brunswick Theological Seminary)